njeanselme/feed-to-csp/README.md

 * 5)push-to-csp.py

-downloads all Fortiguard_* named_lists from csp.infoblox.com
-removes entries from csp.infoblox.com that are not anymore in the list of new IOCs creates new named_lists if capacity requires it adds entries from the list of new IOCS to the named_lists
+downloads third party vendor named_lists from csp.infoblox.com removes entries from csp.infoblox.com that are not anymore in the list of new IOCs creates new named_lists if capacity requires it adds entries from the list of new IOCS to the named_lists